 Trinity 9

-Those who like to think of Jesus as being always mild and calm should re-read this morning’s passage from the Gospel according to St Luke.
+If we think of Jesus as being always mild and calm we should re-read this morning’s passage from St Luke.
 Jesus sounds cross and impatient with the blindness of His contemporaries.
 He lambasts them for focusing on superficial matters, such as forecasting the weather.
-But the attention and intelligence being used in this task should be applied to something far more significant: their rightness with God.
-People tend to see what they want to see and ignore things they would prefer not to know.
+Their attention and intelligence should be applied to something far more significant: their rightness with God.

-We see aimless spiritual hunger manifested in our times.
-It is not that people do not believe – it is that some people would believe in just about anything!
 Money and time is thrown away on false predictions and superstitious methods of “foretelling the future”.
-It is as if some people are looking for a spirituality that you can buy (crystals, earth worship, numerology, white witchcraft, dream catchers etc.) and then put in a drawer and forget, forming a belief system which is so vague that it requires no effort.
-The Christian faith, rooted in the Jewish tradition,, offers a way of living which has been tried and tested over millennia by wise and good people.
+Many seek a spirituality that you can buy (crystals, earth worship, numerology, white witchcraft, dream catchers etc.) The Christian faith, rooted in the Jewish tradition, offers a way of living which has been tried and tested over millennia by wise and good people.
 It has transformed lives, inspired great acts of courage and self-sacrifice (Paul lists the “cloud of witnesses” in the passage from Hebrews).
-Jesus’ teachings offer the two great precepts for living “love God and love your neighbour as yourself”.
+Jesus’ teachings offer the two great precepts for living 'love God and love your neighbour as yourself'.
 But the simplicity of the faith belies the great effort it requires on the part of the faithful.
-The more we learn about our Faith and the women and men who have followed it, the richer and more profoundly satisfying it becomes.
+The more we learn about our faith and the women and men who have followed it, the richer and more profoundly satisfying it becomes.
 It is both simple enough for a child to understand and intellectually challenging enough to absorb the wisest minds in history.

 Opening Verse of Scripture Psalm 80 V 19